mako-lawrence/mako-lawrence.github.io/_posts/2025-02-09-welcome-to-jekyll.markdown

 ### Templating with Jinja2 ###
 Jinja2 is a powerful templating engine that comes with Flask.
 By using Jinja2, the application can:
-	•	Insert dynamic data: Display real-time information about tasks, such as titles, due dates, and details, directly in HTML using the syntax {{ ... }}.
+	•	Insert dynamic data: Display real-time information about tasks, such as titles, due dates, and details, directly in HTML using the syntax `{{ ... }}`.
-	•	Control page flow: Employ conditional structures ({% if %}) or loops ({% for %}) within the HTML to selectively render expired tasks, list all tasks, or handle user-specific content.
+	•	Control page flow: Employ conditional structures (`{% if %}`) or loops (`{% for %}`) within the HTML to selectively render expired tasks, list all tasks, or handle user-specific content.
-	•	Template inheritance: Define a base.html with shared elements like <head>, navigation bars, and footer, then let other pages (create_task.html, user.html, etc.) extend base.html with {% extends 'base.html' %}.
+	•	Template inheritance: Define a base.html with shared elements like <head>, navigation bars, and footer, then let other pages (create_task.html, user.html, etc.) extend base.html with `{% extends 'base.html' %}`.
 Each page only needs to supply the unique block content, avoiding code duplication.

-This approach keeps the front-end DRY (Don’t Repeat Yourself) and simplifies updates, because common sections of the layout are centralized in one template.
+This simplifies updates, because common sections of the layout are centralized in one template.

 ### Frontend Structure ###
 Using the following code used in "base.html" and "user.html" which are used in the user main page to display tasks as an example, I will explain the frontend structure.